But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 Our space cost is because all of our additional variables are integers, which each take constant space.

-For our runtime, we have a constant number of cycles that each take time in their worst cases.
-We traverse the linked list more than once, but it's still a constant number of times—about 3.
+For our runtime, we iterate over the array a constant number of times, and each iteration takes time in its worst case.
+So we traverse the linked list more than once, but it's still a constant number of times—about 3.

 This one's pretty crazy.
 It's hard to imagine an interviewer expecting you to get all the way through this question without help.